0xPolygon/Polygon-Funding-Proposals/PFPs/PFP-04.md

 This Strategy consolidates and scopes three core Funds:

-1. ***Liquidity & Incentives Fund*** to make Polygon PoS the most liquid and composable DeFi environment on Ethereum.
+1. ***Liquidity & Incentives Fund*** to make Polygon chain the most liquid and composable DeFi environment on Ethereum.
 2. ***Capital Investments & Infrastructure Fund*** to back aligned teams and protocols with long-term upside, participation, and protocol \-level resilience.
 3. ***Founder Support Fund*** to accelerate the most promising founders through direct and programmatic capital, GTM, and community leverage.